Sugar cravings. We all know how it is. Suddenly, you have a picture of a cookie in your mind, and you want that cookie.

 Overcoming cravings and sugar addiction is not easy.
 But here are my best tips to stop sugar cravings.

 1. My best tip is to replace sugary foods with healthy foods that contain good fats.
 It usually works like a charm.
-When you feel that you crave sweet foods, stop the thought in your mind, and have you think about some healthy snack like an avocado, a hard-boiled egg, a piece of good cheese, some nuts, a smoothie with some good quality protein powder or any food you like that’s not junk food.
+When you feel that you crave sweet foods, stop the thought in your mind, and have you think about some healthy snack like an avocado, a hard-boiled egg, a piece of good cheese, some nuts or any food you like that’s not junk food.

 2. Avoid low-fat or non-fat foods: this is a must if you want to have a healthy diet, but it is particularly recommended when you want to stop sugar cravings.
 These foods very often contain sugar in some form, and should be avoided.